knoup/xviii/README.md

 *However, unless otherwise stated, units may not ROTATE or MOVE at all AFTER attacking.

-*d stands for [6-sided] dice; a roll of 4 with modifiers of 0.5d and 1d will yield 2 and 4 DMG respectively; the roll result is multiplied by the modifier
+*d stands for [6-sided] die; the roll result is multiplied by the modifier, such that a roll of 4 with modifiers of 0.5d and 1d will yield 2 and 4 DMG respectively

 *When a player's GENERAL dies, inflict 2 DMG to all friendly units.
-General may heal a unit for 2 health, once per turn.
+General may heal a friendly unit for 2 HP once per turn.

 *The following units are members of the "CAV family" and will, unless when stated otherwise, behave the same as CAV: